 , Custom Program Manager, SIT Study Abroad

 Students will examine crucial issues in the Hashemite Kingdom of Jordan, a moderate Arab state coming to terms with political responsibility, social change, and the effects of regional conflict.
 Jordan has made enormous strides recently in health care, literacy, and democratic and economic reform, an discussions on women's and children's rights.
 However, it remains challenged by a lack of natural resources, environmental concerns, economic and social issues, and the impact of Palestinian immigrants and refugees, who now make up more than half of the nation’s population.
 More recently, large influxes of Iraqi and Syrian refugees in Jordan are changing the demographic and physical landscapes of the capital.
 With revolutions occurring all around the region, Jordan has also become a haven for yet more visitors.

 Jordan’s unique characteristics make it an ideal location to allow students to make tangible contributions to the communities in which they will volunteer.
 There are many organizations who dedicate themselves to bettering the communities they serve, whether it is at a grassroots level or from an administrative government body.
 Students will be engaged in a variety of tasks, but all students will have the same basic program:

 1. Orientation and foundation building – Students will spend a week getting to know the city of Amman, participating in language courses, and learning about the social, political, and religious environment in which they will be living.
 Each lecture will focus on a different theme, examples of which include the women’s movement in Jordan, environmental concerns and efforts, or economic reform.
 A prominent figure in the respective field will provide each lecture as a guest instructor.
-For example, this past semester the former prime minister, Dr. Jawad Anani, held a lecture regarding the political system in Jordan.
+For example, on a recent program, the former prime minister, Dr. Jawad Anani, held a lecture regarding the political system in Jordan.